Convergence Analysis of Sequential Federated Learning on Heterogeneous Data: Proofs of Theorem

-In the following proof, we consider the partial client participation setting.
+In the following proofs, we consider the partial client participation setting.
 So we assume that $\pi=\{\pi_1,\pi_2,\ldots, \pi_M\}$ is a permutation of $\{1,2,\ldots, M\}$ in a certain training round and only the first $S$ selected clients $\{\pi_1,\pi_2,\ldots, \pi_S\}$ will participate in this round.
-Without otherwise stated, we use $\E[\cdot]$ to represent the expectation with respect to both types of randomness (i.e., sampling data samples $\xi$ and sampling clients $\pi$).
+Unless otherwise stated, we use $\E[\cdot]$ to represent the expectation with respect to both types of randomness (i.e., sampling data samples $\xi$ and sampling clients $\pi$).

+For clarity, we will use ``Term$_n$'' to denote the $n$-th term on the right hand side in some equation in the following proofs.